Meromorphics/canonical_hammer/readme.md

 The main file is geom.py.
 Note that sites are indexed starting at 1.

+Dependencies: networkx, numpy, scipy.
-Dependencies: networkx and numpy.
-Some examples use scipy and matplotlib.
+Some examples use matplotlib.

-**TODO:**

-Implement faster new Hamiltonian construction: once one is made the places of the matrix entries should already be known (source: lazy implementation).
+By default the exp module requires pytorch and tensorflow as well, but these parts can be deleted or commented out (they are there for testing purposes).

+TODO:
 Implement site-dependent interaction strength (*should* be quite easy).
 Make documentation.
 Organize code.
 Make Fortran io (take Hamiltonian/graph information printed from Python code here and put it in Fortran).
 Make better examples.